This App Helped Me Stop Fearing My Credit Score — and It Went up 68 Points

 One click takes me to my Debt Analysis, which breaks down what I owe into auto loans, student loans, home loans, credit cards and other loans.

 For each, I can see the name of the lender, amount owed, the interest rate and my monthly payment.

 If you have decent credit and have always responsibly managed your money, this might not seem profound.
-But for those of us who’ve been flying by the seat of our pants throughout adulthood, having everything explained simply in one place is a vital first step.
+But for those of us who’ve been flying by the seat of our pants throughout adulthood, having everything explained simply in one place is a vital step to improving our credit.